zurichat/zc_core/docs/plugins/readme.md

 "description": "description",
-"template_url": "index page of the plugin frontend", "sidebar_url": "api endpoint to for zuri main to get the plugin sidebar details", "install_url":  "not sure what this does, but was in the spec", "icon_url": "icon for the plugin"
+"template_url": "index page of the plugin frontend", "sidebar_url": "api endpoint to for zuri main to get the plugin sidebar details", "install_url":  "url to install plugin",
+"icon_url": "icon for the plugin"
 }

 ```
-Every field here is required, else validation error will occur.
+Every field here is required.
-After a success message is received, i created a mock fucnction to simulate time it takes to approve a plugin.
-It takes 10 seconds before the plugin can be listed in the marketplace.
+After a success message is received, The plugin will be approved to appear on the marketplace.
+A mock function was created to simulate the approval process, which just waits 10 seconds the approves the plugin.